-Feva skippers qualify to compete in the Feva Championship if they compete in at least one qualifying regardless of their finish position.
+Feva skippers qualify to compete in the Feva Championship if they compete in at least one qualifying regatta regardless of their finish position.
 The following events are designated as qualifiers for the RS Feva Championship:

 - Eastern or Western Districts

-- RS Feva / Pixel Race Week
+- Rye Rumble American YC

+- Junior Regatta Huguenot YC

+- 420/ILCA/Feva Shelter Island YC

-- Larchmont Race Week
+- Larchmont Jr. Race Week

-- Pequot Invitational Regatta
+- Pequot Invitational